syncfusion-content/blazor-docs/blazor/datagrid/how-to/save-new-row-at-particular-index-in-page.md

 ---
+layout: post
+title: How to Save New Row At Particular Index In Page in Blazor DataGrid Component | Syncfusion
+description: Checkout and learn about Save New Row At Particular Index In Page in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

+---
 title: "Saving a new row at a particular index of the grid page"
 component: "DataGrid"
 description: "Learn how to save the newly added row at a particular index of the grid page in Blazor DataGrid component"